2023 Solar Incentives Guide for Spanish Fork, UT - Tax Credits & Rebates

 EcoWatch's Spanish Fork, UT Solar Incentives FAQs

-It's a smart idea to get in touch with your local Spanish Fork solar installer to get an understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of Utah, might have additional requirements.
+It's a good idea to talk to your local Spanish Fork solar installer to get an understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided by the Utah government, might have additional requirements.

 How long until the federal solar tax credit ends?